-Live-in aide means a person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: (1) is determined to be essential to the care and well-being of the persons, (2) is not obligated for the support of the persons, and (3) would not be living in the unit except to provide the necessary supportive services [24 CFR 5.403].
+A live-in aide is a person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: (1) is determined to be essential to the care and wellbeing of the persons, (2) is not obligated for the support of the persons, and (3) would not be living in the unit except to provide the necessary supportive services [24 CFR 5.403].
 The CCHA must approve a live-in aide if needed as a reasonable accommodation in accordance with 24 CFR 8, to make the program accessible to and usable by the family member with disabilities.

-A live-in aide is a member of the household, not the family, and the income of the aide is not considered in income calculations [24 CFR 5.609(b)].
+The income of a live-in aide is not counted in the calculation of annual income for the family [24] CFR 5.609(b)].
 Relatives may be approved as live-in aides if they meet all of the criteria defining a live-in aide.
-However, a relative who serves as a live-in aide is not considered a family member and would not be considered a remaining member of a tenant family.
+Because live-in aides are not family members, a relative who serves as a live-in aide would not be considered a remaining member of a tenant family.